b-lukaszuk/python_luzne_zadanka/book1/ch02/README.md

 Write a program that reads a wavelength from the user and reports its color.

+## My notes

+I was taught that there are [7 colors of the rainbow](https://en.wikipedia.org/wiki/ROYGBIV) So instead of violet, I will define:

+Indigo: 420-450 nm
+Violet: 380-435 nm

 # Task 5

 [Go to: Table of contents](#table-of-contents)